SUSSA-SRT/sussa-srt/docs/source/index.rst

 + Then, log in to `Docker Hub <https://hub.docker.com>`__, click on Create->Create Automated build->Github button->SUSSA-SRT->repository

-+ Wait for the build to use!
++ Wait for the build to complete!
+Depending on the software packages you are compiling, it might take the time of a few coffees, including toasting and grinding each coffee bean.

-Contents:

 .. toctree::
    :maxdepth: 2